An Essay Touching upon a Few of the Many Reasons Why the Current Standards-and-Testing Approach Doesn’t Work in ELA

 Vocabulary and World Knowledge

 So, with regard to the grammatical fluency component of reading comprehension, the state of our pedagogy is abysmal.
 We’ve had things precisely backward.
-In the Whole Language days, we avoided explicit instruction in phonics when it was precisely explicit instruction that was necessary for most kids by the inadequacy of the innate, internal language-learning mechanism with regard to the task of interpreting sound-symbol correspondences.
+In the Whole Language days, we avoided explicit instruction in phonics when it was precisely explicit instruction that was necessary for most kids because of the inadequacy of the innate, internal language-learning mechanism with regard to the task of interpreting sound-symbol correspondences.
 Today, if we are hewing closely to the new “standards,” we do explicit instruction in grammar, when the internal language-learning mechanism is set up to learn grammar automatically, without explicit instruction.

 Are things any better with regard to the vocabulary component of comprehension?
 Sadly, no. The most common way in which vocabulary instruction is approached in the United States today is by giving students a list of “difficult” (low-frequency) words taken from a selection.
 So, for example, a student might be assigned the reading of Chapter 1 of Wuthering Heights and be given this list of words from the chapter: